60dimension/IELTS-Vocabularies/Vocabulary04.md

 You need to repack the parcel.

-The cannons boom and the band plays.
+The cannons boom, and the band plays.

 The adult-to-child ratio is one to six.